subhamengine/3rd-Sem/Theory-classes/Maths/15-09-2021/readme.md

-# It was a Introductory classe.
+# It was an Introductory classe.